Andres-G-Gomez/InternImage_Pytorch/README.md

 - **modules/**: This directory contains the core components of the InternImage model, including the encoder, the UperNet decoder, and supporting scripts necessary for running the model.

-  - **modules/internimage.py**: Contains the implementation of the InternImage encoder, which is the backbone of the model.
+  - **internimage.py**: Contains the implementation of the InternImage encoder, which is the backbone of the model.
 It includes the stem layer, InternImage blocks, and other necessary components.

-  - **modules/upernet.py**: Contains the implementation of the UperNet decoder, responsible for processing the output of the encoder and generating the final segmentation masks.
+  - **upernet.py**: Contains the implementation of the UperNet decoder, responsible for processing the output of the encoder and generating the final segmentation masks.

 - **tutorial/**: This directory contains tutorials to help users understand and utilize the core components of the InternImage model.

-  - **tutorial/core_op_tutorial.ipynb**: A Jupyter notebook providing a comprehensive guide to the core operator of InternImage, DCNv3.
+  - **core_op_tutorial.ipynb**: A Jupyter notebook providing a comprehensive guide to the core operator of InternImage, DCNv3.
 It covers its principles, implementation details, and usage examples.

-  - **tutorial/encoder_tutorial.ipynb**: A Jupyter notebook offering a detailed explanation of the InternImage encoder architecture.
+  - **encoder_tutorial.ipynb**: A Jupyter notebook offering a detailed explanation of the InternImage encoder architecture.
 It covers the structure of the encoder, its components, and how to use it for various tasks.

 ## Usage